 A physiotherapist will also assess whether there are gait abnormalities and prescribe insoles, braces or walking aids.
 Ultrasound and TENS can also be useful.

-Corticosteroid injections have been shown to be an effective treatment for trochanteric bursitis, although x-ray guidance is preferred to increase the accuracy of the drug delivery.
+Corticosteroid injections have been shown to be an effective treatment for trochanteric bursitis, although x-ray guidance is preferred to increase the accuracy of drug delivery.
+The effect is short-term, however, and at one year there is no difference between groups who have been injected and those who have not.

-Extracorporeal shock wave therapy or ESWT has also been shown to be an effective treatment.
+Extracorporeal shock wave therapy or ESWT has also been shown to have some effectiveness but the evidence is not yet good enough for NICE to recommend it.

 - Greater trochanteric pain syndrome.
 NICE. http://cks.nice.org.uk/greater-trochanteric-pain-syndrome-trochanteric-bursitis#!topicsummary